 - Cords that you may trip over, cords dangling from curtains and blinds.

 - The cot itself – bumpers, mobiles or netting dangling over the cot.
 Remove bumpers and mobiles.

 - Blankets, monitors, toys that are in the cot.
-It is suggested to have one fitted sheet and one small comfort toy in the cot.
+It is suggested to have one fitted sheet and for babies over 7 months of age – one small comfort toy in the cot.
 Nothing else.
-No blankets, lambswool mats, heat packs or sleep positioners.
-They all pose risks to your baby’s safety.
+No blankets, lambswool mats, heat packs or sleep positioners They all pose risks to your baby’s safety.
 Lambswools, heat packs and sleep positioners can contribute to overheating which is a SIDS risk.

 - Do family pets have access to the child’s room?

 - Is bedroom furniture bolted to walls to prevent toppling onto children?